apporc/dotfiles/README.md

     8.<F2> save file, <F4> save and close current buffer.
     9.In visual mode, * or # to search.
     10.In normal/visual mode, <tab> and <s-tab> to tab line(try it).
+    11.<Ctrl-P> to autocomplete.
-    11.For more, see mappings.vim and lan/ plugins/.
+    12.For more, see mappings.vim and lan/ plugins/.

 #####Screenshots:
   ![Screenshot 1](https://lh4.googleusercontent.com/-cY7RcdUpwYg/Ub6QpXW-9OI/AAAAAAAAEPM/D1BS2g560H8/w1118-h640-no/Screenshot-2.png)